DoctorManhattan123/introducton-to-linux/src/chapter7/README.md

 > Note that there is also the `return` keyword which allows you to exit a function with a status code.

-An important point with `bash` specifically is that variables are global by default, even if they're created in a function body:
+An important point with `bash` and most other `sh` dialects is that variables are global by default, even if they're created in a function body:

 ```sh
 fun() {